 Twilight Zone Tower of Terror (10/10) – A free-fall thrill ride set in the Twilight Zone with an elaborate lead-in and excellent story.
 This is the best Walt Disney World attraction to open in the last 20 years.
 We often hear from guests who don’t ride this because they don’t like thrills, but that’s a mistake.
 Yes, it’s technically a thrill ride, but it’s so much more (and really, the dropping is the least important part of the experience).
 The mood, the atmosphere, and the environments are all top-notch, and the pinnacle of Walt Disney Imagineering.
 If you don’t like thrills, take the chicken exit at the very end.
 It’s worth going through the experience of the attraction up until that point, even if you don’t do the ride itself.
 Tower of Terror has a 40″ height requirement and offers FastPass+.
 In its tier, it’s a good use of FastPass+, but don’t hesitate to wait in line for 30-40 minutes for this–the queue is an experience itself, with plenty of references from Twilight Zone episodes.

-One Man’s Dream (8/10) – A walk-through tribute to Walt Disney, with a film at the end (sometimes replaced by a movie preview).
-One Man’s Dream is often overlooked by normal park guests despite being in a high traffic area.
+Walt Disney Presents… (8/10) – Formerly One Man’s Dream, this is a walk-through tribute to Walt Disney, with a film at the end (sometimes replaced by a movie preview).
+In addition to the tribute to Walt Disney, it now also functions as a preview center for additions to Walt Disney World, including Star Wars: Galaxy’s Edge and Toy Story Land.
+This walk-through is often overlooked by normal park guests despite being in a high traffic area.
 It helps put the parks in context, lifts the curtain on some things, and in so doing makes the theme parks more impressive.
 Commit 10 minutes to it just to check out some of the cool technology and history on display.
 You’ll likely find yourself spending a lot more time inside as you pore over the many interesting pieces that have made the Disney empire what it is today.
-Skip the film if you don’t have time.